Bijikyu/Buildy/README.md

     </i>
 </p>

+## About

+Buildy is a website builder that has been built off of Node.js and Express, I aim to make Buildy as fast as possible - therefore, it uses EJS, as (in my personal experience), EJS seems to load everything much faster.
+I have considered React, though I do not know much of it - so I will be playing it safe.

 ## Initialization

 Due to my using of yarn, just [install yarn](https://classic.yarnpkg.com/en/docs/install) and run the command `yarn` to install all dependencies